 - Mistake.
 If the testator made a mistake in signing the will, it can be found to be invalid.
 For example, if two different wills are drafted with different provisions and the testator signs the wrong one, it may be invalid.
 This would be proven using testimony and evidence such as emails and attorney’s notes.

 - Revocation.
 If the testator drafted another will after the one that is being probated, or in some other way revoked the prior will (by tearing it up, crossing it out, burning it, etc.), the first will can be found to be invalid.
 This is proven by submitting the most recent will and having it validated.

 Since these are the only reasons a will can be invalidated, it can be challenging to contest a will.
 Believing you did not get what you were entitled to or that the way the testator distributed things is unfair is simply not enough to contest the will.
 Before getting involved in a will contest, it is important to talk with an experienced attorney who can evaluate the will and the situation and offer an opinion as to whether there is real evidence for getting the will thrown out.

 What Happens in a Will Contest?

-In a will contest proceeding, a petition must be filed seeking to contest the will.
-First, standing must be established.
-Once the person seeking to contest the will is granted standing, their attorney will present the testimony evidence they have that shows the will is invalid.
+In a will contest proceeding, depending on the stage at which the probate process is, an objection can be filed to the will, or a motion can be filed to remove the personal representative of the will.
+First, the court establishes standing.
+Once the person seeking to contest the will is granted standing, their attorney will present the evidence–including testimony–they have that shows the will is invalid.
 The attorneys representing the personal representative and the heirs have the opportunity to question any witnesses and present their own evidence and witnesses.
 The judge will hear and consider all the evidence and testimony and will determine if the will is valid.

 What Happens After a Will Contest?